edwardcrompton/peaks/README.md

 Deploying to Heroku
 -------------------

-You'll need the heroku CLI installed and a heroku app already created in your heroku account to use the commands below:
+You'll need the heroku CLI installed and a heroku app already created in your Heroku account to use the bash script for deploying to Heroku.

-Build the docker web container:

-> docker build -t web .

-Push the web container to Heroku:

-> heroku container:push web --app <APPNAME>

-Release the web container on Heroku:

-> heroku container:release web --app <APPNAME>

-Open the app in your browser:

-> heroku open --app ebwc-peaks
+From the root folder of the code base, run this:

+> ./deploy-to-heroku.sh

+This will build a Docker container with all the code dependencies, push it to Heroku and then open the Heroku app page in your browser.
+You will need to edit the bash script to use the app name you created in Heroku.

 Service Worker
 --------------

 There's now a dockerised gulp process that compiles the service worker for us.
 The application can also be hosted locally using an nginx server in docker.

 Start the environment running on localhost:8080:
 > docker-compose up -d